 Alignment & Human Integrity

-Ensuring what your organization says—and what people experience—are the same
+Ensuring what your organization says it does matches what your people actually experience

 Integrity is often understood as doing what you say.